‘Brace’ yourself—this patient guide is a long one.

 How to care for them:

 Carefully follow the orthodontist’s instructions for caring for your uSmile clear aligners.
-You might have a unique treatment plan that includes both braces and clear aligners, so you’ll need to follow the right cleaning process for the appliances you have been prescribed.
+You may have a special treatment plan that involves using both braces and clear aligners.
+Make sure you follow the correct cleaning instructions for the appliances you have been given.

 Pros: